dataduke/epages-docs/README.md

 ## Run a ruby container

-If you don't like to bootstrap your machine you can also run a [Docker][Docker] container for development by invoking a single command only.
+If you don't like to bootstrap your machine you can also run a [Docker][docker] container for development by invoking a single command only.
 The container will be pulled from our registry.
 You need to have [Docker Engine][docker-engine] installed first.

 ~~~ bash
 # [pull and] run container with default rake task (eq. build `_site` and serve via jekyll)